-Richard Morris is Professor of Neuroscience and Director of the Centre for Cognitive and Neural Systems (CCNS) at the University of Edinburgh.
+Richard Morris is Professor of Neuroscience at the Centre for Discovery Brain Sciences at the University of Edinburgh.

 For more than 20 years my lab has studied how the brain makes, keeps and loses memories.
 Now we are expanding our research to a new but related field that will focus on autism spectrum disorders.

 SYSTEMS AND CIRCUITS – EXPLORING THE NEURAL BASIS OF BEHAVIOURAL CHANGE IN AUTISM SPECTRUM DISORDERS

 One of the great challenges of contemporary neuroscience has been to understand how memories are made, kept and lost.